jenpyle/myFlix-client/README.md

 # MyFlix-client
 This repo contains the frontend of a single page application built with React.
-The complete stack of this full-stack application consists of **MongoDB**, **Express**, **React**, and **Node.js**.
+The complete stack of this full-stack application consists of **MongoDB**, **Express**, **React**, **Redux**, and **Node.js**.
 The [server-side](https://github.com/jenpyle/myFlix-server) is hosted on Heroku and processes API requests sent to the database.
 Documentation for the API is available [here](https://jennysflix.herokuapp.com/documentation.html).
 The app is hosted on Netlify at [https://myflix-jenpyle.netlify.app/](https://myflix-jenpyle.netlify.app/)

 Redux is used to manage the application's state, and navigation between different views is implimented via client-side state routing.
 Client-side authentication and authorization is integrated with the backend logic using Axios, along with JWT-based authentication and basic HTTP authentication.
 The application also uses Bootstrap as a UI library for styling and responsiveness.